chaseelliottpatterson/image-preprocessing/README.md

 # Interactive Image Tool with Streamlit

-This project is a lightweight interactive image processing tool built using Python and [Streamlit](https://streamlit.io/), enabling users to detect pixel coordinates and apply various image distortions, including barrel distortion, pincushion distortion, cylinder-to-plane transformations, and more.
+This project is an interactive image processing tool built using Python and [Streamlit](https://streamlit.io/).
+The tool enables users to detect pixel coordinates and apply various image distortions, including barrel distortion, pincushion distortion, cylinder-to-plane transformations, perspective skew, and more.
+It also supports combining multiple distortions for complex effects.

 ## Features

-- **Pixel Coordinate Detection**: Click on the image to retrieve pixel coordinates, even for large images.
-The app automatically resizes images that exceed a height of 740 pixels.
+- **Pixel Coordinate Detection**: Click on the image to retrieve pixel coordinates.
+The app automatically resizes images that exceed a width of 740 pixels.
 - **Image Distortion Effects**:
-  - Barrel distortion
-  - Pincushion distortion
-  - Cylinder-to-plane and plane-to-cylinder transformations
-  - Perspective skew
+  - **Barrel Distortion**: Applies radial distortion, causing lines to bulge outward.
+  - **Pincushion Distortion**: The inverse of barrel distortion, causing lines to curve inward.
+  - **Cylinder to Plane**: Corrects common field-of-view distortions by projecting an image from a cylindrical surface onto a flat plane or the reverse.
+  - **Perspective Skew**: Distorts the image using a perspective matrix to simulate viewpoint changes.
-  - Compound distortion: Stack and combine multiple distortions for complex effects.
+  - **Compound Distortion**: Allows for stacking multiple distortions like barrel, pincushion, and skew for complex effects.
 - **Support for Image Uploads**: Choose between preloaded images (grid or dog) or upload a custom image.

 ## Technologies Used

 - **Python**
-- **Streamlit**: Used for creating the web interface.
+- **Streamlit**: For creating the web interface.
 - **Pillow (PIL)**: For basic image processing.
 - **NumPy**: Image array manipulation.
-- **Wand**: Handling image distortions.
+- **Wand**: For handling complex image distortions like barrel and perspective.
-- **Matplotlib**: For graphical plotting (future expansion).
 - **Scikit-image**: Image I/O and additional processing.
 - **streamlit-image-coordinates**: Used for pixel coordinate detection.